What’s the maximum group size?

 The short answer is no. Indonesia is a world class surfing destination, with many spots suited to intermediate to advanced surfers.
 Upon request, we could even organize a certified surf instructor at an additional charge if you have never surfed before or would like to improve your skills (please let us know well in advance).
 Open Boat trips however are not suited for beginner surfers.

-However, like all places that get good waves, there are also spots with gentler breaking waves suitable for beginners and newcomers to the sport, who just want to enjoy the warm tropical water and smaller clean waves that are within their capabilities.
+However, like all places that get good waves, there are also spots with more gentle waves suitable for beginners and newcomers to the sport, who just want to enjoy the warm tropical water and smaller clean waves that are within their capabilities.
 Let us know your requirements and we will get you to the right waves to suit your standard.
+On request, we can often provide a surf instructor at additional cost for your surf trip.

 What’s the climate like?